Solution Evaluation ProcessTry Before You Buy

 To accomplish this thorough evaluation process, Fleetistics developed the SEP.
 During a SEP we consult with customers in order to thoroughly understand defined issues and identify ROI opportunities.
 Fleetistics considers a wide variety of technology, including 3rd party partners, to deploy a variety of technologies and services to solve customer issues.
 This process require interaction and commitment above that required for a simple pilot.

 During this SEP future customers are assigned a business analyst to guide and lead the process, work with the customer at all levels and train personnel.
 Together we define specific goals to achieve the

 Why go through a SEP?

-Generally, enterprise class fleets preparing to make a major investment appreciate the SEP process and are willing to commit the time and resources needed.
+Generally, enterprise-class fleets preparing to make a major investment appreciate the SEP process and are willing to commit the time and resources needed to avoid costly mistakes.